mmmmermmmm1/slam-ransomware-builder/README.md

 ## info

->currently the builder is in version 1.5 alpha, it is an alpha because I have not tested it well and there may be some bugs, but it is unlikely to 80%. the changes of each version are in the releases
+>currently the builder is in version 1.5. the changes of each version are in the releases
 ## Installation